SonicSkunk/DuckingSpace/README.md

         Make sure you have a faust enabled version which you have to compile yourself.
 Always use the develop branch and the latest version.
 - [FAUST](https://github.com/grame-cncm/faust)
         necessary for the reverb algorithm.
 (There is a compiled dll file included that you can use as a hardcoded fx scriptnode but then you won't be able to edit the algorithm.
-        If you want to edit the faust code you will have to compile a dll file yourself before you can compile the plugin.
+        If you want to edit the faust code you will have to compile a dll file yourself when you're done before you can compile the eventual plugin.
 - Basic understanding of how to use HISE/Scriptnodes

 ### Steps